-In general, an enterprise chatbot architecture integrates with your business data, search engine, NLP algorithms (download our full NLP technical tutorial or register for our upcoming NLP webinar), and in some cases, voice recognition, to provide answers or perform tasks.
+In general, an enterprise chatbot architecture integrates with your business data, search engine, NLP algorithms (download our full NLP technical tutorial or watch our on-demand NLP webinar), and in some cases, voice recognition, to provide answers or perform tasks.

 From our experience, among various chatbot technologies available today, Amazon Lex (the AWS chatbot machine) and Amazon Lambda (an Amazon technology to execute small, quick-running programs in response to events) are solid platforms to start your project.